ngoiThu0/thesis/README.md

-This repository contains the source code and data for the thesis titled **"Dynamic Analysis of Open-Source Packages and Applying Machine Learning for Malicious Open-Source Packages Detection."** The objective of this thesis is to provide data analysis through dynamic analysis using an open-source package named `package-analysis`.
+This repository contains the source code and data for the thesis titled **"Dynamic Analysis of Open-Source Packages and Applying Machine Learning for Malicious Open-Source Packages Detection."** The objective of this thesis is to provide data analysis through dynamic analysis using an open-source package tool named `package-analysis`.
 The dataset is available in Google BigQuery.
 Furthermore, this thesis aims to create a methodology to obtain malicious and benign packages and apply machine learning to automatically classify malicious open-source packages.

 ## Table of Contents